upstream-archive/simple_facebook_connect/README.md

     rake db:migrate
     rake db:test:clone

+In the meantime we have created a _RAILS_ROOT/config/simple_facebook_connect.yml_ file in which you should enter your facebook API and secret keys.

-Add the facebook connect button to your sign up and/or sign in pages.
+After that add the facebook connect button to your sign up and/or sign in pages.
 We have prepared a partial for you:

     <%= render :partial => 'shared/facebook_connect_button' %>